rustls/rustls/README.md

 # Rustls
-Rustls is a new, modern TLS library written in Rust.
+Rustls is a modern TLS library written in Rust.
 It's pronounced 'rustles'.
 It uses [*ring*](https://github.com/briansmith/ring) for cryptography and [libwebpki](https://github.com/briansmith/webpki) for certificate verification.